nagavardhini29/SER531-Team11/README.md

 **Plugin:**

-We used cellfie plugin to generate Individuals using the data collected using SeatGeek API and Google events API (SearAPI).
+We used cellfie plugin to generate Individuals using the data collected using SeatGeek API and Google events API (Serp API).

 **Steps to run Node.js application:**